Evolvus/precision-jasper-operator/README.md

 ### create container.reg
 report_name,table_name,report_header
 ### JDBC Driver
 JasperReports uses JDBC driver to connect to the database.
-Since most JDBC drivers have complicated licensing issues.
-We do not ship the driver.
+Since most JDBC drivers have complicated licensing issue, we do not ship the driver.

 You need to copy the JDBC driver in the lib directory